-Each Johnson Tiles manufactured tile contains up to 12% recycled ceramic material from Johnson Tiles pioneering fired ceramic waste recycling scheme, which not only uses ceramic waste from its own manufacturing processes but also from other local factories to help reduce environmental impact.
+Each Johnson Tiles manufactured tile contains up to 20% recycled ceramic material from Johnson Tiles pioneering fired ceramic waste recycling scheme, re-using the ceramic waste produced during the manufacturing process.

 The inclusion of recycled materials,means that any of our manufactured tiles can be used for eco-projects, where sustainability of materials used is paramount.

 In 1994 the company formalised their environmental commitment with the creation of its Environmental Policy, designed to achieve the highest possible environmental standards in all aspects of company practice - from manufacturing to sourcing, suppliers and transport.

 Johnson Tiles became the first ever ceramics company within the white wares sector to gain ISO14001 standard in 1998, which has since been successfully upgraded to the latest requirements of ISO14001: 2004.